-I've used the word "serverless" to describe Zappa - but what does that actually mean?
-Obviously, it's not completely serverless - there still is a machine returning the HTTP response to the client.
+I’ve used the word “serverless” to describe Zappa – but what does that actually mean?
+Obviously, it’s not a completely serverless python function – there still is a machine returning the HTTP response to the client.

 The next major advantage is cost.
 With AWS Lambda, you pay by the millisecond.
 So rather than paying to have a beefy EC2 machine running 24/7 for your website, you only pay based on the amount of requests you server – which typically means you’ll only be paying pennies per month for an ordinary website.
 Not to mention the cost saving on not having to spend time on deployment, operations and maintenance!

 Zappa is also incredibly easy to deploy.
 It’s literally a single command – python manage.py deploy production – to configure and deploy your code, and after that, you never have to worry about it again.
 No provisioning machines, no setting up web servers, no DevOps, no operating systems, no security upgrades, no patching, no downtime.
 It just works!